91制片厂

 Gift of Betty Moody in Memory of Clint Willour and Reid Mitchell

 “Grotesquery with Nine Landscapes” is an excellent example of Earl Staley at his best.
 It was painted in Italy after Staley received the coveted Prix de Rome prize in 1981.
 European influence is evident in the twisting statuesque figures of nymphs and cupids and in the landscape elements of hills, cypress trees and villas.
-Grotesquery means distortion, unnaturalness or
+Grotesquery means distortion, unnaturalness or ugliness, and in art, this type of imagery is frequently found in theatrical settings.
+The painting has an unusual composition in that each of the nine disparate landscapes is segmented into small sections framed by columns of contorted figures.
+The bold, loose brushstrokes and luscious colors of purples, pinks and greens are classic Staley.

 This painting belonged to renowned Texas art curator Clint Willour and was featured in the 1984 retrospective “Earl Staley: 1973-1983” organized by Linda Cathcart of the Contemporary Arts Museum in Houston and Marcia Tucker of The New Museum of Contemporary Art in New York.